jcerise/glaive/README.md

 Written in Python, using BearLibTerminal for graphics and input handling.

+Utilizes a homebrew ECS to handle game logic and complex entity interactions.

 ### AI NOTICE
 This is 100% brain coded, AI code generation is not used on this project